tobikausk/tobikausk.github.io/index.md

 <img align ="left" src="TK_in_Salzburg.jpg" alt = "Tobias Kuehn" width = "30%" height = "30%" title = "Tobias Kuehn">

-&nbsp Hello!
+&nbsp; Hello!
 My name is Tobias Kühn.
 I'm a postdoctoral researcher currently working at the interface of neuroscience and theoretical physics.

 &nbsp; My current position is at the [Institut de la Vision](https://www.institut-vision.org/en/) in Paris, France, where I work with [Ulisse Ferrari](https://scholar.google.it/citations?user=89XheA0AAAAJ&hl=it) on the analysis of electrophysiological data from the retina with tools from statistical physics.